 - Bad voice-over quality – Studies show that bad voice quality can decrease your credibility as an information source.
 Use appropriate recording equipment and try to think what’s happening in the background.
 Avoid noisy environments in general if that’s not the actual purpose of the video.
 Also, bad voice-over quality cannot be saved with great music or mixing techniques so try to avoid it.

 - Bad mixing in general – e.g. sound only coming from the left channel, or the background music is too loud.
 Invest in a hiring a mixing and mastering professional who will make sure your audio levels are just right.
 With good mixing, you will make sure your marketing message is presented loud and clear… but not too loud

 - Irregular loudness levels – Sometimes the loudness can differ quite a lot within the same social media channel.
 This can be very irritating if the video changes and your ears get suddenly blasted off with loud noises.
 This can cause frustration and anger that you don’t want to be associated with your brand.
 This is one of the many small things that can harm your brand.
 Pay attention to loudness in your content and make sure to use the same loudness levels in all your productions within the same channel.

-- Using same music as your competitor – There are about 20-25 high-quality and good music library tracks that video production companies like to use in their creations.
+- Using the same music as your competitors – There are about 20-25 high-quality and good music library tracks that video production companies like to use in their creations.
 We hear them time and time again.
 You wouldn’t share your visual assets with your competitors so why would you risk sharing your audio identity.
 For this, we have a good and certain solution.
 Go custom.
 Ordering custom music is actually easier and cheaper than you think and it will do wonders for your productions overall quality and impact.